Pinus thunbergii: Description

-Black pines can reach the height of 40 m, but rarely achieves this size outside its natural range.
-The needles are in fascicles of two with a white sheath at the base, 7–12 cm long.
-Female cones are 4–7 cm in length, scaled, with small points on the tips of the scales, taking two years to mature.
-Male cones are 1–2 cm long borne in clumps of 12–20 on the tips of the spring growth.
-The bark is gray on young trees and small branches, changing to black and plated on larger branches and the trunk; becoming quite thick on older trunks.
-It is a widely adapted plant with attractive dark green foliage.
+Japanese black pines can reach the height of 40 m, but rarely achieves this size outside its natural range.
+The bark is grey-brown on young trees and small branches, changing to dark blackish-grey and plated on larger branches and the trunk; becoming quite thick on older trunks.
+The needles are in fascicles of two with a greyish-white sheath at the base, 6–12 cm long.
+The female (seed) cones are green to purple when immature, ripening pale buff-brown to greyish-buff, 4–7 cm in length, with numerous scales, with small mucro on the tips of the scales, taking a little under two years to maturity and opening in late winter.
+The male (pollen) cones are 1–2 cm long, borne in clumps of 12–20 at the base of the new spring growth.

 Ecology

+It occasionally hybridises with the related Pinus densiflora (Japanese red pine); the hybrid has been named Pinus × densithunbergii by the Japanese botanist Homiki Uyeki.

 In North America this tree is subject to widespread mortality by the native American pinewood nematode, Bursaphelenchus xylophilus, spread by means of beetle vectors.
 Subsequently, blue stain fungus invades the plant, leading to a rapid decline and death.
 This nematode has also been introduced to Japan accidentally, leading to the species becoming endangered in its native area.

 Uses

-Because of its resistance to pollution and salt, it is a popular horticultural tree.
-In Japan it is widely used as a garden tree, both trained as niwaki and untrained growing as an overstory tree.
+In Japan it is widely used as a garden tree, both untrained growing as an overstorey tree, and trained as niwaki.
 The trunks and branches are trained from a young age to be elegant and interesting to view.
 It is one of the classic bonsai subjects, requiring great patience over many years to train properly.

+Cultivation

+Because of its resistance to pollution and salt, it is a popular horticultural tree.
+It is a widely adapted plant with attractive dark green foliage.

 Second flush of growth

 One characteristic of the Japanese black pine that makes it desirable for bonsai, is the possibility of inducing a second flush of new growth and improved ramification in a single growing season.
-Unlike most pines, which are single flush plants, the Japanese black pine can be induced to produce new buds at the base of each spring candle by simply cutting the candles at the base as they elongate, a technique called decandling.
-This technique will result, in a few weeks, in the flush of multiple new buds at the base of the cut candle; each of these new buds will result in turn in new candles and branches.
+The Japanese black pine can be induced to produce new buds at the base of each spring candle by cutting the candles near the base as they elongate, a technique called "decandling".
+This technique will result, in a few weeks, in the flush of multiple new buds where the candle was cut; each of these new buds will result in turn in new candles and branches.